How this mother of 3 self funded her studies, worked full time & at 35 qualified as a CA(SA)

 When I was in high school, I was quite an average child but, I really enjoyed accounting out of all the subjects.

-My mother noticed my love for accounting and advised me to study a B.Com Accounting degree and go the CA(SA) route and that is what I exactly did.
+My mother noticed my love for accounting and advised me to study for a B.Com Accounting degree and go the CA(SA) route and that is what I exactly did.

 I registered at Nelson Mandela Metropolitan University and started my journey to become a Chartered Accountant.